-- On the gold casket: “Who chooseth me shall gain what many men desire.”
+(I) On the gold casket: “Who chooses me shall gain what many men desire.”

-- On the silver casket: “Who chooseth me shall get as much as he deserves.”
+(II) On the silver casket: “Who chooses me shall get as much as he deserves.”

-- On the lead casket: “Who chooseth me must give and hazard all he hath.”
+(III) On the lead casket: “Who chooses me must give and hazard all he hath.”

 This riddle, known as “As I was going to St. Ives,” began as a nursery rhyme in the seventeenth century.
 St. Ives is a fishing town in Cornwall.
 Though its earliest appearance was in a 1730 manuscript, it’s most famous for its appearance in the Die-Hard threequel, Die Hard with a Vengeance.
 The villain asks Bruce Willis and Samuel L. Jackson to solve it in 30 seconds or a bomb will go off on a crowded city block.
 Now that’s an enduring riddle: one that went from a children’s rhyme to an action blockbuster.
 It goes like this:

-Ans- One.
+Answer: One.
 The answer, which Samuel L. Jackson figures out at the last second, is only one person.
-This riddle is something of a trick question, throwing all of those sevens in there to make you think you have to do lots and lots of multiplication.
-But in reality, the speaker was going to St. Ives when he met the polygamous gang, so they all must have been returning from St. Ives, not going.
+This riddle is something of a trick question, throwing all those sevens in there to make you think you must do lots and lots of multiplication.
+But the speaker was going to St. Ives when he met the polygamous gang, so they all must have been returning from St. Ives, not going.
 If riddles that involve lots of numbers are more your thing, try solving these math puzzles only geniuses can get right.

 In Austen’s 1815 novel Emma, the title character outwits a mercenary suitor when she successfully solves his riddle.
 Think of this one in two parts, and, for another hint, think of what the suitor is doing.

-Ans - Courtship.
+Answer: Courtship.
 The first part, which “displays the wealth and pomp of kings,” represents the “court” part of the word, and the second part, “the monarch of the seas,” is the “ship.”
-This fictional riddler sure was feeling confident, attempting to court a woman with a riddle about courtship.
-It doesn’t work in his favour, though, since Emma both beats his riddle and turns down his proposal.
+This fictional Riddler sure was feeling confident, attempting to court a woman with a riddle about courtship.
+It doesn’t work in his favor, though, since Emma both beats his riddle and turns down his proposal.
 Can you crack these detective riddles only the smartest can solve?